1980 October Surprise theory: The Village Voice

 Retired CIA analyst and counter-intelligence officer Frank Snepp of The Village Voice reviewed Sick's allegations, publishing an article in February 1992.
 Snepp alleged that Sick had only interviewed half of the sources used in his book, and supposedly relied on hearsay from unreliable sources for large amounts of critical material.
 Snepp also discovered that Sick had sold the rights to his book to Oliver Stone in 1989.
 After going through evidence presented by Richard Brenneke, Snepp asserted that Brenneke's credit card receipts showed him to be in Portland, Oregon, during the time he claimed to be in Paris observing the secret meeting.

 Senate investigation

 The US Senate's November 1992 report concluded that "by any standard, the credible evidence now known falls far short of supporting the allegation of an agreement between the Reagan campaign and Iran to delay the release of the hostages."

 House of Representatives investigation

 The House of Representatives' January 1993 report concluded "there is no credible evidence supporting any attempt by the Reagan presidential campaign—or persons associated with the campaign—to delay the release of the American hostages in Iran".
-The task force Chairman Lee H. Hamilton also added that the vast majority of the sources and material reviewed by the committee were "wholesale fabricators or were impeached by documentary evidence".
+The task force Chairman Lee H. Hamilton (D-Indiana) also added that the vast majority of the sources and material reviewed by the committee were "wholesale fabricators or were impeached by documentary evidence".
 The report also expressed the belief that several witnesses had committed perjury during their sworn statements to the committee, among them Richard Brenneke, who claimed to be a CIA agent.

+Craig Unger

+Craig Unger set out to prove that the October Surprise theory really happened.
+In 2024, he culminated more than thirty years of investigation by publishing Den of Spies: Reagan, Carter, and the Secret History of the Treason That Stole the White House.
+Writing about the book, The Atlantic observed, “the once-debunked October surprise has shifted over the same decades into the realm of high plausibility (though nothing close to agreed-upon history).”
+Unger criticizes the investigation of the House October Surprise Task Force, describing what he says is "the mountain of evidence that had been discounted, ignored, or outright dismissed".
+The review in The Guardian highlights Unger's assertion that “in 1980 when the Republicans weren't even in power, ... they were secretly sending weapons to Iran through Israel.”